WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 The release of F# 5 broke Meadow's support for F# because it included a number of .NET Standard facade dlls that we were not shipping (as well as a number of other dlls).

-Enabling .NET Standard support and linking also solved this breaking change, so you can once again build and deploy F# projects on Meadow!
+Enabling .NET Standard support solved this breaking change, so you can once again build and deploy F# projects on Meadow!

 ### Finalizers Enabled